-The 1960’s are beating a fresh pulse of political and cultural upheaval through Sydney but the sheltered life of awkward convent school-girl Poppy Flannery make such changes redundant for her.
-But that doesn’t stop her from longing to join in, especially if that means spending time with the popular boy she secretly loves, Ben Williamson.
-So when the opportunity for a dream escape to Surfers Paradise arrives, Poppy and her twin sister Rosemary seize it, and find themselves in the midst of the swinging sixties at last.
+The 1960s are beating a fresh pulse of political and cultural upheaval through Sydney.
+For sheltered convent schoolgirl Poppy Flannery such changes seem irrelevant.
+But it doesn’t stop her from longing to join in, especially if it means spending time with the popular boy she secretly loves, Ben Williamson.
+So when the opportunity for a dream escape to Surfers Paradise arrives, Poppy and her twin sister Rosemary seize it and find themselves in the midst of the swinging sixties at last.

 Rosemary embraces their secret new life with a vengeance, discovering drugs, boys and radical politics in a haze of parties, music festivals and protest marches.
-But such freedom is stolen when Rosemary’s great love Angus, along with Ben, are sent to Vietnam.
+But such freedom is stolen when Rosemary’s great love, Angus, is sent to Vietnam, along with Ben.